Updated

 4. Can misdemeanor traffic offenses be sealed?

 No. Convictions for misdemeanor traffic offenses are unsealable in Colorado.
-They stay remain on the defendant’s record forever.
+They stay on your record forever.
 But dismissed charges can get sealed right away.3

 Learn how to get criminal records sealed in Colorado.